 The EU has two anti-money laundering directives that govern the union’s KYC regulations.
 They published their Fifth Anti-Money Laundering Directive (5AMLD) on July 9, 2018, and came into effect on January 10, 2020.
-On the other hand, the union published the draft for 6AMLD in late 2018 and will come into effect in June 2021.
+On the other hand, the union published the draft for 6AMLD in late 2018, which came into effect in June 2021.

-Understanding KYC is one thing but complying with these regulations is another task.
+Understanding KYC is one thing, but complying with these regulations is another task.
 There are too many complicated terms with open grounds for manipulations.
-But iDenfy can help you simplify the KYC process.

 Several companies worldwide have used iDenfy and its ID verification services to run their KYC process and reach complete compliance.

 Verify customers identity within 15 seconds.
 Schedule a free identity verification demo here.

 - Recently, the realm of KYC due diligence has undergone a notable expansion to incorporate environmental, social, and corporate governance (ESG) factors.